ergemp/EPG_stats/README.md

 ```

 ## Installing pg_stat_statements
-FV stats also collects the pg_stat_statements data.
+EPG stats also collects the pg_stat_statements data.
 So installting the extension is a must.

 ```
 create extension pg_stat_statements;